scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 **Progress**

 Mainly passive.
-I’ve never used a computer science degree as a reason to recruit a product manager.
+I’ve never used a Computer Science degree as a reason to recruit a product manager.
 I judge openly and fairly based on the skills and level of skill listed in the job advertisement.
 But based on lack of confidence around not having a development or Computer Science background, I can take a more active approach.
 I’ve made a start in a recent [episode](https://buttondown.email/goodproductmanagement/archive/cd2842a6-93b6-462f-aacb-f0e1ab0ad4f6) of my newsletter, and have started thinking about explicit product management [principles](https://buttondown.email/goodproductmanagement/archive/91574a25-e63f-428c-8b00-7cc7dc081f9f), [behaviours](https://buttondown.email/goodproductmanagement/archive/de3b7e1a-5781-47ff-b897-4cc11e016c88), and [skills](https://buttondown.email/goodproductmanagement/archive/258796cd-4bf5-4174-b775-598808e12506) that make this much clearer.
 A lot more to do on this one.

 # 3. Don't fetishise commercial product management
 **Improvement**